orionjs/orionjs/docs/collections.md

             └── index.js
 ```

-- `resolvers`: The directory of the set of collections.
+- `collections`: The directory of the set of collections.
 - `Collection1`: Represents the collection use to manage its respective documents.

 ## Create a collection